MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 ## Introduction

+Alan Turing (1912 - 1954) was an English mathematician, cryptographer, and creator of theoretic computer science.
+His legacy as a scientist, philosopher, and world war 2 code breaker lives on in scientific and popular culture.

 ::: readmore Life of Alan Turing
 [Alan Turing - Wikipedia](https://en.wikipedia.org/wiki/Alan_Turing) - June 23, 1912 - June 7, 1954
 :::

+Among his many contributions to computer science, he imagined a machine that could run any programs, solve any problem, and, without the technology to build one, designed the first draft of the modern computer architecture.

 *Turing Machines Explained - Computerphile*
 <p>Turing Machines are the basis of modern computing, but what actually is a Turing Machine?</p> <p>Assistant Professor Mark Jago.
 Copyright CC BY International</p>